ashish-augustine/react-tree-component/README.md

 2. Choice of libraries

-While working on this project, my choices were

-React Arborist Library

-RC-Tree Library

-React D3 Tree Component

-React Material UI (MUI)

-Out of the above libraries, I have chosen React Arborist Library.
+While working on this project,  I have chosen React Arborist Library.

-3. Pros of Arborist Library

-The reason why I opted for the Arborist library is because, with the other libraries, it was not possible to get all the features listed below with a single library.

-Possible to drag and drop one / multiple nodes into new positions.

-Enable virtual scrolling

-Possible to drag and scroll

-Render an inline form for renaming

-Efficiently handle big datasets

-Provide our own node renderer to control the style